-Thus, if you want to know “how” construct a routine right away without reading any of the details on the “why”, “when”, etc. then skip to each Stop section in Chapters 3-9 and follow the instructions.
+Thus, if you want to know “how” construct a routine right away without reading any of the details on the “why”, “when”, etc. then skip to each Stop section in the first ~3-9 Chapters.

-The sample programming on page 243 and beyond will also be a good “quick start” to compare your initial programming/routine with how I would make one for each of the levels.
+The sample programming in Part 4 and beyond will also be a good “quick start” to compare your initial programming/routine with how I would make one for each of the levels.

 If you are still having issues, check out The Fundamentals of Bodyweight Strength Training which is the article on which the book is based.

 Types of exercises on the charts